PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Words should be sorted.
 TASK 14: Display lines containing the pattern “root” from the file /etc/passwd.
 TASK 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd.
+TASK 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.